Got a Question? - Find the answer here!

 On our tours we use Suzuki 150 motorbikes.
 These are the best for riding in Northern Pakistan, locally made and quite straightforward to repair.
 They are a very versatile and robust bike, light enough to cope with the off roading and still enough power for the highways and alitude.
 We have customised the Suzuki bikes to have safety guards and they are serviced routinely.
 They have a very classic look and are fun to ride.
 All our bikes have insurance for theft, damage and third party.

 Some people request big engine bikes or more interstingly, Royal Enfield.
 We are not India and there are no Royal Enfield in Pakistan despite being neighbours, (long history blog post for another day.)
 Bigger engine bikes are incredibly difficult to service or maintain in Pakistan and they are far more readily to get stuck or bogged or have issues on our tours.
 Not to mention the insanely high taxes on imports if we chose to do so.
 We are a very practical company and stick to the locally made and well loved Suzuki and Honda bikes.

 Do I need a drivers licence to ride in Pakistan

 It is a legal requirement to have an international drivers licence to ride a motorbike in Pakistan.
 HOWEVER the local officials do not seem to care or enforce this rule.
-Most locals do not have a valid licence.
-BUT we recommend you arrange an internaional drivers licence for the reason of travel insurance.
-You would not be able to claim travel insurance on any incident that may arise while riding a motorbike if you do not have a legal licence to do so.
+Most locals do not have a valid licence at all.
+BUT we recommend you arrange an internaional drivers licence for the reason of your travel insurance.
+You may not be able to claim travel insurance on any incident that may arise while riding a motorbike if you do not have a legal licence to do so.
 If you do not have a legal licence to ride a motorbike in your own country then your insurance would also not cover you in Pakistan.
 Please check with your insurance providor their requirements.